Change management doesn’t end at go-live

 - It’s important to measure the results and efficacy of the change management process

-The first part of this blog series analyzed why change management is important for higher ed.
+The first part of this blog series analysed why change management is important for higher ed.
 The second part discussed why it’s vital to bring the right people to the table when introducing change, and the third part delved into the crucial role of engagement.

 Let’s assume your project has been shepherded to completion.
 The transition was relatively smooth, and now it’s time to go live.
 But don’t make the assumption that your change management tasks are done.
 Far from it.